 The key is to remain in front of those customers and remind them on a regular basis you are there for them.

 How To Convert Your Brick and Mortar Holiday Shoppers Into Everyday Shoppers

 Have your customers check-in with Facebook to use your Wi-Fi.When shoppers check in to use your Wi-Fi, their friends can discover your business by seeing the story in their News Feed.
-You can also have them like your page at the same time.
+You can also have them like your page across their favorite social media at the same time.
 More check-ins and engagement with your Page improves how it ranks in search and the Nearby tab.
 Find out more here